10-Minute Vegan Pesto

 An overhead shot shows a hand tossing fresh basil leaves into a food processor bowl.

-• You can use other leafy herbs in place of the basil for a totally different vibe that isn’t at all traditional.
+You can use other leafy herbs in place of the basil for a totally different vibe that isn’t at all traditional.
 I like a mix of parsley and mint for certain dishes.
 Kale or spinach pesto is fun to make as well!
+Pistachios or almonds work great in place of the pine nut/walnut mixture.
+I prefer nuts that are more “meaty” for pesto.
+Lastly, for a vegan pesto with no nuts, look to toasted sunflower seeds!

 How to store and freeze:

 I really hope that you’ll try my vegan pesto recipe!
 I am fully convinced that the miso makes a huge difference.
 Even as a person who loves nutritional yeast, I think too much of it can be quite heavy and take away from the fragrant basil.
-In this recipe, the miso helps us keep that perfect savoury balance with just a smaller amount of nutritional yeast.
+In this recipe, the miso helps us keep that perfect savory balance with just a smaller amount of nutritional yeast.

 An overhead shot shows a pulsed up mixture of nuts, basil, garlic, and other seasonings.